bniladridas/cpp_terminal_app/README.md

 ```

 ### Error Handling
 The implementation includes error handling to manage potential issues during the API call, such as connection errors or timeouts.
-This ensures that the application can gracefully handle errors and provide feedback to the user.
+This ensures that the application can gracefully handle errors and provide meaningful feedback to the user.

 ### Resource Management
 The application monitors resource usage, including CPU and GPU utilization, to provide insights into performance.
 This is achieved using system calls to retrieve usage statistics.